Unemployment and workers comp are benefits you can usually get if you are unable to work. But can you get both at the same time?

 - you are actively looking for work

-Like workers comp, unemployment benefits are also administered on a state level.
-So some states have more specific requirements than others.
+Like workers’ compensation, unemployment benefits are also administered at the state level, so some states have more specific requirements than others.

-Unemployment benefits are publicly funded.
-Meaning, they are paid for by the state.
-Since each state have different rules, unemployment benefit amounts can also vary.
+Unemployment benefits are publicly funded, meaning the state pays for them.
+Since each state has different rules, unemployment benefit amounts can also vary.
 Your base period wages will also be used to determine your unemployment benefits.

-On average, most people receive $378 unemployment benefits a week.
-In Florida, however, the maximum amount you can get is $275 per week.
+On average, most people receive $378 in unemployment benefits a week.
+In Florida, however, the maximum amount is $275 per week.

 - the severity of your injury